Customer Service Tiers: Understanding the Different Key Levels of Support

 What are customer service tiers?

-Support tiers are levels of help for users.
+Customer support tiers are levels of help for users.
 Each level handles different kinds of problems based on how hard they are to fix.
 This setup helps companies use time and people wisely.

 A tier groups support staff by skill.
 Simple issues go to basic support.
 Tough ones go higher.
 This keeps everything organized and fast.